johschuett/Datatblr/README.md

 * LaTeX [TeX Live](https://www.tug.org/texlive/)

 ### Compile & Run
-**UNIX:** To compile the Datatblr user interface, run the command `make` inside your console in the `src` directory of the project folder.
+**UNIX:** To compile the Datatblr user interface, run the command `sh build.sh` inside the project folder.
 After that, you can run the compiled executable by double-clicking on it or by running the command `./Datatblr`.
-Of course, you can move the executable file anywhere on your computer.

 You can of course just dig straight into the `R` code (starting from `main.R`) and have fun with it  :slightly_smiling_face:.